iCliniq Logo

 Hi doctor,

-I have been suffering from throat pain, red tonsil and entire jaw and neck pain.
+I have been suffering from throat pain, red tonsil, and entire jaw and neck pain.
 My wisdom tooth also paining for the last two to three months.
-When I visited an ENT doctor for my throat pain, he said that I do not have any problem inside the neck.
+When I visited an ENT doctor for my throat pain, he said that I did not have any problem inside the neck.
 He also advised me to visit a dentist.
-I had medicine antibiotics for throat pain, but still pain is there.
+I had medicine antibiotics for throat pain, but still pain is still there.
 Can you please help with that?
 Is that wisdom tooth causing pain in my throat?

 Hi,